 With Singapore’s long-standing reputation as one of the globe’s best places to do business, world-beating effective corporate tax rates of 0% to 17%, as well as many attractive government incentives, there has been a continuous influx of foreign investors considering starting a business in Singapore.

-Whether you wish to run your Singapore business from overseas, or are contemplating an extended stay for a more hands-on approach, this guide looks at the three main options available to registering a foreign company in Singapore; thus allowing foreign investors to start a business.
+Whether you wish to run your Singapore business from overseas or are contemplating an extended stay for a more hands-on approach, this guide looks at the three main options available to register a foreign company in Singapore; thus allowing foreign investors to start a business.

 Starting Up a Company in Singapore